For CEO Alex Shah, Intelligence Is Central

 Alex Halperin (33:51):

-The real sort of killer app for it right now would be in counterfeit prevention, um, rather than, whereas from the consumer safety perspective, I’m sure you’re going to disagree with me and that’s fine.
-But, but from a consumer safety perspective, it almost seems like, like overkill.
+The real sort of killer app for it right now would be in counterfeit prevention, whereas from the consumer safety perspective, I’m sure you’re going to disagree with me and that’s fine, but from a consumer safety perspective, it almost seems like overkill.

 Alex Shah (34:14):